The UCC Civil War Fatality Project – Counting the dead of the Irish Civil War

 Illness also accounted for the deaths of about 200 National Army soldiers, who were not counted as Civil War casualties in our study.

 Rural areas were healthier than cities, with far more deaths in old age, in people’s 70s or 80s.
-But there one is struck by the paucity of medical health available.
+But there one is struck by the paucity of medical or health care available.
 Many died at home and it was some time before a doctor was able to attend.
 A common rural cause-of-death entry starts with ‘probably’ as the deceased were examined some time after death had occurred and it was often not possible to determine exactly how they had died.

 The research also threw up violent, tragic deaths that could not be counted as victims of Civil War violence.
 Annie Doyle of Kilkenny, aged 23, for instance, poisoned herself in September 1923 having been spurned by National Army sergeant, Jack Manning, with whom she had ‘lived as man and wife’.
 Her suicide note to her mother read that Manning was ‘going about with other girls and making little of me.
 I cannot stick it.
 He said he would do this to me so I wrote this before he done it.
 Goodbye and try to forget me as I am nearly out of my mind’.[9]